LCYC1/email_agent/README.md

 3. Use the 16-character app password in `.env`

 ### Outlook/Hotmail Setup
+-Might be difficult to do -> MS Graph API
 1. Enable IMAP in Outlook settings
 2. Use your email password in `.env`